EthanNguyenPM/my-obsidian-vault/03 - Resources/Ielts/Glossary/To describe Big.md

 - `hefty`
 	- The speeding motorist was given a hefty fine.
 - `large`
-	- The large number of people was crowded into the room.
+	- A large number of people were crowded into the room.
 - `considerable`
 	- Considerable criticism has been levelled at her leadership
 - `great`